electrickite/envscale/README.md

 A small utility that sets several HiDPI scaling environment variables before running a command.
 It uses GDK to detect the current scaling factor.

-Note: The tools was built to solve a specific issue on certain applications running under GNOME/Wayland and is unlikely to work in other environments.
+Note: The tool was built to solve a specific issue on certain applications running under GNOME/Wayland and is unlikely to work in other environments.

 ## Install